HelleEngstrom/gihubService/readme.txt

 To run:

-npm install

-cd client
-npm install

-cd server
+require nodejs (works with v8.10.0) and npm (works with v3.5.2)

-npm install
+npm install in githubService, client and server

-npm start
+npm start in githubService